sts10/tidy/readme.markdown

             Remove suffix words from new list

         --sides-as-base
-            When printing dice roll next to word in output, print according to their base.
+            When printing dice roll before word in output, print dice values according to the base selected through --dice option.
 Effectively this means that letters will be used to represent numbers higher than 10.
-            This option also 0-indexs all dice values.
-This setting defaults to `false`, which will print double-digit numbers when necessary (e.g. 18-03-08)
+Note that this option also 0-indexes the dice values.
+            This setting defaults to `false`, which will 1-indexed dice values, and use double-digit numbers when necessary (e.g. 18-03-08)

         --take-first <TAKE_FIRST>
             Only take first N words from inputted word list.
 If two or more word lists are inputted,